The WA Motor Racing Community mourns the passing of Robert (Bob) Creasy last week.

 Glen Caple returned to the track after a three year absence with his beautifully presented Birrana 274, similarly Harvey Leys returned to the track after an absence with his equally beautifully prepared Chevron B19, Harvey picking up overall 3rd place on the day.

+There was one huge big smile on Jamie Kerkhoff’s face on Sunday afternoon following his inaugural outright win in the Carco Cup race.
 There could have been no more deserving winner following last season’s struggle with a string of car problems that saw him sidelined more often than on the track.
+Further cause for celebration too was the sub sixty second lap he managed along the way to his win.

 Outright results for the meeting were;